audulus/docs/index.md

 from first principles, design new sounds, or process audio - all with real-time, low-latency processing suitable for live performance.

-To get started, begin with the UI Basics for your platform (<a href="#ui-basics-ipadiphone">iOS</a> or <a href="#ui-basics-mac">Mac</a>).
+To get started, begin with the UI Basics for your platform (<a href="#ui-basics-ipadiphone">iOS</a> or <a href="#ui-basics-mac">Mac/Windows</a>).

-Be sure to sign up [here](http://eepurl.com/-8vkP) for the Audulus mailing list.
+##Be sure to sign up [here](http://eepurl.com/-8vkP) for the Audulus mailing list!

+- **We will send no more than 1 email per month** - the newsletter is mostly a round-up of all the new patches and discussions happening over the forum - an excellent resource if you do not want to participate in the forum yourself but still want to have all the latest Audulus modules to play with.

-If you need help or have found a bug, please contact us at:
+##If you need help or have found a bug, please contact us at:

 ![Support Email Address](img/support.png)

-We will respond within 24 hours.
-When making a bug report, please:
+**We will respond within 24 hours - often sooner.**  When making a bug report, please:

 -	attach whatever patch you were working on when Audulus crashed.
--  give as much detailed information as you can about how to reproduce the bug.
-If a bug is not reproduceable, it is difficult to know what to fix.
+-  give as much detailed information as you can about how to reproduce the bug. **If a bug is not reproduceable, it is difficult to know what to fix.**
 -  Crash reports are sent automatically and do not need to be included.

-We are also available to help you "debug" your patches.
-If Audulus is working fine, but your patch is not, do not contact us through our support email, but rather, please post it on the forum under the "Help" heading.
-We will download it, fix it, and reupload it to the forum for you, with an explanation of what we did to fix it.
-This can be a very educational process that benefits all our forum members.
+**We are also available to help you "debug" your patches.** If Audulus is working fine, but your patch is not, please do not contact us through our support email - instead, post it on the forum under the "Help" heading along with a description of how you **think** your should be working.
+We will download it, fix it, and reupload it to the forum for you, with a detailed explanation of what we did to fix it.
+This can be a very educational process that benefits all our forum members, and that is why we would prefer this kind of help to happen over at the forum.

 ---